 50 Ways to Use Jam, Jelly, & Marmalade

-Many of you may have wandered how in the holy heck I was planning on using the multitude of things in my canning inventory…to tell you the truth I was starting to wonder myself!
-So I racked my brain for a couple of days, got creative, went crazy, and finally made this list.
+Many of you may have wandered how I was planning on using the things in my canning inventory.
+To tell you the truth I was starting to wonder myself!
+So I racked my brain for a couple of days and got creative.
+I finally made this list.
 I even scoured the Internet and found links to provide a few examples and recipes.
 Enjoy!

 2. Swirl preserves, jams, and fruit butters into plain yogurt (or applesauce!) for a custom flavor